Welcome to the English Language Services Page

 English Learner Program

 The State of California requires that EL students develop English language proficiency and learn academic content simultaneously.
-BHUSD implements Structured English Immersion (SEI) as the instructional model to help our students learn English.
-The following programs are implemented all students who are English Learners.
-Please see your classroom teacher or your school's EL teacher for more information.
+BHUSD implements Structured English Immersion (SEI) as the instructional model for English language Development (ELD).
+Please contact your classroom teacher or your school's EL teacher for more information.

-•Structured English Immersion (SEI).
-This model provides instruction in English for all academic subjects.
-Teachers use special instructional strategies, Specially Designed Academic Instruction in English (SDAIE) to ensure that EL students are able to understand the content of the lesson.
-Teachers and students may also use the student's home language(s) as a resource for learning.
-Students are encouraged to use digital translators, peer translators or bilingual dictionaries to help students learn academic content.
+•Structured English Immersion (SEI) Teachers use special instructional strategies, Specially Designed Academic Instruction in English (SDAIE) and integrated ELD strategies to ensure that EL students are able to understand and complete academic tasks.
+Instruction and learning happen mostly in English.
+However, teachers and students may use the student's home language(s) to make learning more efficient.
+Students are encouraged to use digital translators, peer translators, or bilingual dictionaries to support classroom learning.

-Beginning in the spring of 2018, all EL students will take the English Language Proficiency Assessments for California (ELPAC).
-The ELPAC will replace the CELDT.
+Each spring all EL students will take the English Language Proficiency Assessments for California (ELPAC).
 The ELPAC will assess students in four domains: reading, writing, speaking and listening.
-The ELPAC will be used to reclassify students and to monitor their proficiency in English.
+The scores from the ELPAC will be used to exit students from the EL program and to monitor their proficiency in English.

 Please follow the links below for important information: